Physics-Informed PointNets for Modeling Electromagnetic Scattering from All-Dielectric Metasurfaces with Inclined Nanopillars: Results

 \section{Results}

 To establish the optimal network configuration used in subsequent analyses, several key architectural and preprocessing considerations were investigated.
-First, we examined variations to the network structure by replacing the 1D convolutional layers after aggregation with dense layers (PointNetMLP) or a Chebychev-KAN (PointNetCheby) \hyperref[app:varying_pointnet_architectures]{App.~\ref{app:varying_pointnet_architectures}}.
-Here we find that a PointNetMLP with $N_\theta=252,248$ trainable parameters strikes a good balance between computational cost and testing error.
-Furthermore, the specific input scaling constant necessary for achieving converging results in our experiments are thoroughly discussed in \hyperref[app:Dependance_on_Input_Scale]{App.~\ref{app:Dependance_on_Input_Scale}}.
+First, we examined variations to the network structure by replacing the 1D convolutional layers after aggregation with dense layers (PointNetMLP) or a Chebychev-KAN (PointNetCheby), see \hyperref[app:varying_pointnet_architectures]{App.~\ref{app:varying_pointnet_architectures}}.
+Here we find that a PointNetMLP with $N_\theta=252 \times 10^3$ trainable parameters yields a good balance between computational cost and testing error for the 2D case.
+Furthermore, data normalization is an important pre-processing step in traditional deep learning.
+This typically involves scaling the input features of a dataset so that they have similar magnitudes and ranges when compared to the output variables \cite{glorot_understanding_2010}.
+The specific input scaling constant necessary for achieving converging results in our experiments are thoroughly discussed in \hyperref[app:Dependance_on_Input_Scale]{App.~\ref{app:Dependance_on_Input_Scale}}.
 Here we find that a scaling factor of approximately 21 is necessary for our problem to give plausible approximations.
 Lastly, the selection of input point clouds is another critical factor for the performance and computational efficiency of PIPNs.
-Our investigation (presented in \hyperref[app:dependance_on_sensor_points_and_material_interface]{App.~\ref{app:dependance_on_sensor_points_and_material_interface}} \hyperref[fig:raytune_n_sep_generalized]{Fig.~\ref{fig:raytune_n_sep_generalized}}) reveals that optimal performance is achieved with $N_t=2048$, $N_r=224$ and $N_b=128$, which yields the lowest near-field $\mathrm{MAPE}$.
+Our investigation (presented in \hyperref[app:dependance_on_sensor_points_and_material_interface]{App.~\ref{app:dependance_on_sensor_points_and_material_interface}} \hyperref[fig:raytune_n_sep_generalized]{Fig.~\ref{fig:raytune_n_sep_generalized}}) reveals that optimal performance is achieved with $N_i=1696$, $N_b=128$, and $N_r=224$, which yields the lowest near-field $\mathrm{MAPE}$.

+The hyperparameters used in the following subsections are informed by this analysis; \hyperref[tab:summary]{Tab.~\ref*{tab:summary}} summarizes the corresponding results.